 WMS Gaming introduced a Facebook slot application themed around a cruise ship titled Lucky Cruise.
 This application incorporates social media and social gaming to keep the slot play interesting and fun.

 This title was developed in conjunction with Large Animal Games.
-This move was the next logical step after they introduced the G+ video slot cabinets, which allowed the company to move into online gaming after 2010.
+This move was the next logical step after they introduced the G+ video slot cabinets, which allowed the company to move into online gaming after 2010, offering gambling on desktops as well as online slots for Mac.

 WMS Gaming Cabinet Innovations